mairadanielaferrari/bitnami-project/README.md

 ### Run Platform Specific Tests

-Simulates Testing Runs for Linux and Windows in parallel.
+Simulates Testing Runs for Linux and Windows in parallel under "Windows Testing" and "Linux Testing" stages.
 Each specific platform test run on a different jenkins slave provisioned by a configured Amazon Cloud.

 ## Slaves - Item (4)